Repairs (Agents of S.H.I.E.L.D.): Casting

 In November 2013, Marvel revealed that main cast members Clark Gregg, Ming-Na Wen, Brett Dalton, Chloe Bennet, Iain De Caestecker, and Elizabeth Henstridge would star as Phil Coulson, Melinda May, Grant Ward, Skye, Leo Fitz, and Jemma Simmons, respectively.
 It was also revealed that the guest cast for the episode would include Robert Baker as Tobias Ford, Laura Seay as Hannah Hutchins, Christopher Gehrman as Taylor and Josh Clark as Roger.

 Filming

-Filming occurred from October 16 to October 24, 2013.
+Filming occurred from October 16 to 24, 2013.
 The opening gas station scene was filmed in Soledad Canyon near Santa Clarita, California, while the barn set was filmed at Golden Oak Ranch.

 Marvel Cinematic Universe tie-ins

-Roxxon plays a prominent role in the episode, with a Roxxon gas station appearing, and a Roxxon particle accelerator the cause of the episode's issues.
-Roxxon previously appeared in the Marvel One Shot A Funny Thing Happened on the Way to Thor's Hammer.
+The Roxxon Corporation plays a prominent role in the episode, with a Roxxon gas station appearing, and a Roxxon particle accelerator the cause of the episode's issues.
+Roxxon previously appeared in the Marvel One-Shot A Funny Thing Happened on the Way to Thor's Hammer.